Puerto Rico has just voted once again for statehood, with almost 57% (56.82%) choosing statehood over independence or free association.

 In 2012 and 2017, statehood also won in referenda offering the three viable status options.

-- The principles of the United States demand recognition of the vote of the Puerto Rican people.
+- The democratic principles of the United States demand recognition of the vote of the Puerto Rican people.

 - Puerto Ricans are citizens of the United States, and should have equal rights.